-Palliative care can improve symptoms and help you and your family to achieve the best possible quality of life throughout your illness, and very often to make your cancer treatment more tolerable, whilst helping you to navigate through an often complex care system, ensuring the key health information needed by those involved in your care is available, and that you are provided with the opportunity to share your feelings, values and wishes about your care.
+Palliative care can improve symptoms and help you and your family to achieve the best possible quality of life throughout your illness.
+Help is available to anyone with any life-limiting illness, not only cancer.We can help you to navigate through our complex care system, ensuring you have the key information you need.
+We will talk with you about your feelings, values and wishes for your care.

-Our purpose is to improve the quality of life of patients and their families/carers facing problems associated with a life-limiting illness.
-We aim to prevent and relieve suffering by carefully treating pain and other problems, be it physical, psychosocial and spiritual.
+Our aim is to improve your quality of life while you face problems associated with your life-limiting illness.
+We aim to prevent and relieve your suffering by carefully treating your pain and other problems, be it physical, psychosocial and spiritual.

-Contrary to common belief, palliative care is not just about caring for dying patients, but the majority of our work is dedicated to improving the control of symptoms, in patients with advanced disease, including advanced cancers.
-Because we focus on patients with difficult ongoing symptoms, we also see patients who don’t have advanced cancer.
+Palliative care is not just about caring for patients who are dying.
+The majority of our work is dedicated to improving the control of your symptoms, particularly if you have advanced disease, including advanced cancers.
+We can also help to make cancer treatment more tolerable.

-If family members are finding illness difficult to cope with, the palliative care team is available to help find ways to assist.
-A member of the palliative care team can be available at any stage of your illness.
+If your family members are finding illness difficult to cope with, our team is available to help at any stage of your illness.